 The Group has engaged with third party organisations, typically through delegated underwriting authority, for the underwriting of certain products and / or business lines.
-Outsourced underwriting is performed in several countries, the most significant of which are with the Group's subsidiary Insure the Box in the UK, with Lloyd Latchford in the UK, with Liberty Seguros in Spain, and with Gjensidige in Norway.
+Outsourced underwriting is performed in several countries, the most significant of which are with the Group's subsidiary Insure the Box in the UK, with Lloyd Latchford Limited, AutoProtect Limited and Nukula Limited (trading as InsureThat) in the UK, with Liberty Seguros in Spain, and with Gjensidige in Norway.